 Are you interested in performing?
 Choreographing?
 Creating music or projection?
 Designing costumes, set or lights?
 Making site specific or community engaged work?
 There are many opportunities every semester to contribute creatively to the AU Dance Community!

 CHOREOLAB is an opportunity for students to bring their ideas to the stage.
 Interested students should review the CHOREOLAB FAQ below as they consider applying to choreograph.
-To apply as a choreographer, please fill out the application.
-Applications are due Friday August 31.
+To apply as a choreographer, please fill out the application online.
+Applications are due Friday August 30, 2019 at 5:00pm.

 Choreographers do not need to be a dancer major or minor, only be registered as a student at AU.
 Applications are reviewed for by Dance Faculty, and invitations to participate go out early September.